How do I interpret the graph?

 - What about the colors of datapoints?

-- Can I change where the graph starts, or make the end-date of my goal visible?
+- Can I change where the graph starts, or make the end-point of my goal visible?

 - Can I tell from my graph image alone when I'm going to derail and how much it will cost?

 Your graph is the representation of all your progress thus far on your Beeminder goal.
-Though you can use Beeminder without understanding or relying on the graph, we think they're super interesting and add a ton of value and motivation to help you achieve your goals!
+Though you can use Beeminder without understanding or relying on the graph, for a lot of users they're super interesting and add a ton of value and motivation to help you achieve your goals!
+If you want to start getting to grips with the graphs, read on.

 Understanding the bright red line

-The bright red line is the line Beeminder draws to your final goal date / value.
+The bright red line is the line Beeminder draws to your final goal date / value (which might be very far in the future, if you don't have a specific end date or value in mind).
 You can change your final goal any time, but those changes won't take effect until 7 days after you make them.
 You can tell which side of the bright red line is "safe" because it's shaded yellow.

 Some graphs have the side below the graph shaded, when you want to do equal to or less than the rate you've set for your goal, e.g. a Do Less goal.
-The same principle applies, though!
+The same principle applies, though: the yellow side of the line is safe.
+If your datapoints are on the unshaded side of the line, then you'll derail at the end of the day!

 What about the colors of datapoints?